Cactoidal/Time-Crystal/godot/README.md

 Fortunately, I think the solution should be straightforward.
 AES keys are just 16 random bytes.
 After the contract has been deployed, a special Functions job could ask each node to generate some random bytes and upload them to the DON gateway.
 The full key could then be reconstituted later during requests.

 I would create this job now, but I don't think the gateway is set up in such a way that it will work.
-For now, I will simulate the idea by uploading parts of the inner key, and combining those parts during requests.
+For now, I will simulate the idea by uploading parts of the inner key, and then combine those parts during requests.

 ### Oracle Key Exchange